Even A. Røed

-Even A. Røed (born 23 February 1992) is a Norwegian politician.
+Even Amandus Røed (born 23 February 1992) is a Norwegian politician.

-He was elected representative to the Storting from the constituency of Buskerud for the period 2021–2025, for the Labour Party.
+He was elected representative to the Storting from the constituency of Buskerud in 2021, for the Labour Party.
+He was re-elected in 2025.

 Educated from the University of Oslo, Røed worked as teacher in Kongsberg since 2018.
 Hailing from Veggli in the municipality of Rollag, he was a member of the municipal council of Rollag from 2011 to 2018, and of the municipal council of Kongsberg since 2019.
 He was deputy representative to the Storting 2017–2021.